Great Card If

 If you want a Southwest business card that offers even more benefits, then you should give the Southwest Performance Business card a good look.

-It offers 9,000 anniversary points instead of 6,000, unlimited upgrades to Extra Legroom seats within 48 hours prior to departure (when available; starting in 2026), and a fee credit for Global Entry, TSA PreCheck, or NEXUS.
-You’ll also get perks like the ability to earn tier-qualifying points toward A-List status and a $500 annual fee credit for point transfers (ends December 31, 2025).
+It offers 9,000 anniversary points instead of 6,000, unlimited upgrades to Extra Legroom seats within 48 hours prior to departure (when available; on flights in 2026 and beyond that have assigned seating), and a fee credit for Global Entry, TSA PreCheck, or NEXUS.
+You’ll also get perks like the ability to earn tier-qualifying points toward A-List status.

 Ink Business Preferred® Credit Card